-3. Practice Gratitude

 I love Gratitude Journaling.
-It’s my favorite way to practice gratitude.
+It’s one of my favorite ways to practice gratitude.
 It’s so rewarding.
 Consider cultivating a daily or weekly journaling practice.
 Being in a place of gratitude opens us up to acceptance and ultimately, love.
 There’s simply no way to maintain a state of anger, frustration, irritation, or disappointment and simultaneously be in gratitude.

 Plus, journaling is a wonderful way to change our emotional state.
 We find it easier to move from discouragement into joy, appreciation, and love.

 For instance, I’ve grown my time to 30 minutes of gratitude journaling daily.
 My writing includes giving thanks for my parents, husband, sister, friends, my meditation practice, body, health, and yes, even ongoing health challenges and physical pain.
 Why?
 Because even those give me opportunities for growth that I may not have had… you get the idea.

 Wellness, wellbeing, self-care – three words that come down to one thing, improving your health through mindful living.

-## New wording